Jeffchiucp/On-The-Map-iOS-APP/README.md

 [Platform iOS]

-This is an implementation of On the Map, the third project in the iOS Developer Nanodegree.
+This is an implementation of On the Map, the third project in Udacity's iOS Developer Nanodegree.

 This app has a login page that accepts email and password strings from users, with a “Login” button.
 This app uses an Alert View Controller to notify the user if the login connection fails.
 It differentiates between a failure to connect, and incorrect credentials (i.e., wrong email or password).